lfit/releng-docs/docs/jenkins-sandbox.rst

-The access to the Sandbox uses the same LFID used in the production Jenkins instance, but in this case a new `LF Helpdesk <mailto:helpdesk@rt.linuxfoundation.org>`_ ticket (for the related project) needs creation to request the sanbox access.
+The access to the Sandbox uses the same LFID used in the production Jenkins instance, but in this case a new `LF Helpdesk <mailto:helpdesk@rt.linuxfoundation.org>`_ ticket (for the related project) needs creation to request the sandbox access.

 .. todo:: Link to Opening Helpdesk ticket docs